trustwallet/developer/wallet-core/newblockchain.md

 Review tests in `tests/X/TWCoinTypeTests.cpp` (where `X` is the name of the blockchain), exactly as in other blockchains.
 Run the tests and make sure everything is passing before moving on to the next step.
-You should reate a commit with this change, \(but don't create a pull request yet\).
+You should create a commit with this change, \(but don't create a pull request yet\).

 *Note:* don't forget to add new files to git.
 *Note:* don't forget to re-run `cmake` before building, to include new files in the build.